Ubuntu Shares Permissions

 Not sure what is making the change, but presume it's Samba related.
 This prevents writing to shares in my case using a third party sync tool.

-#2 Updated by guerilla over 8 years ago
+#2 Updated by guerilla almost 9 years ago

 Had the same problem, resulting in an inability to create files/folders in anything under /mnt/samba/*.